RazorFlow/docs/src/content/js/guide/components/filter/filter_configure.md

 #### Numeric Range Filter

-A numeric range filter allows your users to select a range of numbers by specifying a start and end values, use the {{ linkApi("FilterComponent", "addNumericRangeFilter") }} function.
+A numeric range filter allows your users to select a range of numbers by specifying a start and end values, use the {{ linkApi("js", "FilterComponent", "addNumericRangeFilter") }} function.

 ~~~
 filter.addDateFilter ("sale_amount", "Sale Amount", [0, 100]);